 Our concerns that Jersey remains largely an unreconstructed secrecy jurisdiction have been reinforced by the recent adoption of foundations into Jersey law.
 Private foundations do sometimes have legitimate purposes, but they can also provide a particularly malign form of secrecy.
-As an offshore law firm puts it:
+As an offshore law firm in Panama puts it:

 "Foundations were designed not by the rich but by the super rich to protect their assets, insulating them from seizure and confiscation.
 These asset protection tools are so good they should be illegal but they are not illegal.
 The big difference between a trust and a foundation is the foundation is a separate judicial person.
 The term judicial person means an unnatural person."

 The Jersey Foundations (2009) Law, which mimics similar laws in Liechtenstein and Panama, appears to be an attempt in part to move in on Asian wealth management markets, amid rising pressure from European countries seeking to tackle their own domestic tax evaders.
-Enactment of this new law has directly fed through into an increase in the island's secrecy score and is clear evidence of the authorities' commitment to maintaining a development strategy based largely on providing secrecy and lax regulation to non-residents.